-Oh the things that I didn’t know… Here are a few reasons why my first cross-stitch project failed and what you shouldn’t do.
+Oh the things that I didn’t know… Here are a few reasons why my first cross stitch project failed and what you shouldn’t do.

 It may seem silly to you but back then I had no clue what I was doing.
-The kit had several 6-strands floss in it, so I grabbed a color, cut some 10 inches (the only thing I did right!) and threaded my needle… with much difficulty.
+The kit had several 6-strands floss in it, so I grabbed a color, cut 10 inches (the only thing I did right!) and threaded my needle… with much difficulty.
 After making my first X, pride set in and I fell in love.
 When I had to start my second stitch, I had to pass all 6 strands again in the same hole.
 By the time I started the second line, each square’s corner had 24 strands of floss.
 My fabric was suffering.

 If you read the basic cross-stitching tutorial, you probably came across the part about leaving an inch of the floss hanging when making your first stitch to bury the thread.
-Since I didn’t know that back then, I made a knot so my thread would hang still.
+Since I didn’t know that back then, I made a knot so my thread would sit still.
 After finishing my thread, I made another knot.
 It was fine at first, but soon my entire back was full of knots!
 At some point I had to start another thread in a place where there was already a knot.
-Can you imagine two knots in a small fabric hole!
+Can you imagine two knots in a small fabric hole.
 Add to it each thread was made of 6 strands so passing the needle became almost impossible to do.
-I had to force my needle through!
+I had to force my needle through.

-Being a very thrifty person, I was worried that I would run out of space eventually on my fabric.
+Being a very thrifty person, I was worried that I would run out of space on my fabric.
 I had no idea about fabric count or how to calculate the total stitchable area.
 So, I started as close as possible to the top left and started working.
 I saw that the pattern was huge but didn’t really think that 10 squares of fabric would be much much smaller than 10 squares on paper.

 Since I also didn’t secure the edges, the fabric started fraying and getting dangerously close to my stitches.
 That’s when the real panic set in!